db4rnR/aureuserp/.ai/guidelines/test-data-requirements.md

 3. **Missing Relationships**: If tests are failing due to missing relationships, ensure the factory definitions create related models as needed.
 4. **Inconsistent Results**: If tests are producing inconsistent results, ensure they use fixed seeds for random data.

-By following these guidelines, you can ensure that your tests have the data they need to effectively test the functionality of the AureusERP system.
+By following these guidelines, you can ensure that your tests have the data they need to effectively test the functionality of the system.